The village of Kellaki is a beautiful village of Limassol, which is about 28 km away.

 Photo: Xenia Charalambous

 According to historical sources, Kellaki has existed since the Frankish rule in Cyprus.
 Indeed, the French traveler Mas Latri refers to this as Chiegliachia.
-He himself states that he belonged initially to the Order of Knights Templar and, after his dissolution, he was in possession of the Order of the Great Commandarias of Ioanniton.
-On paper of 1862 he again notes that the population of Kellakios was 200 inhabitants.
+Mas Latri states that it belonged initially to the Order of Knights Templar and, after its dissolution, it was in possession of the Order of the Great Commandarias of Ioanniton.
+On paper of 1862 he again notes that the population of Kellaki was 200 inhabitants.

 Photo: Giannis Papanastasiou